 A soft duster is never a bad idea if you see the dust on your computer screen.
 We’re not talking about a French maid’s feather duster, but Swiffer’s options should work well.
 You want to make sure that your duster doesn’t cause static and that it actually gathers the dust.

 There’s no special technique to dust your screen.
 Just make sure you get all parts of it.
 Swiffer made a video that suggests an “X” pattern, but it’s up to you.
-No matter what, you’ll want to get the edges as well as the main display.
+No matter what, you’ll want to get the edges and the main display.

 3. Wipe the panel with your microfiber cloth

 Now comes the step that involves your cleaning mixture.
 Dampen your microfiber cloth with your concoction of choice, and remember not to spray the screen directly.
 Also, make sure that your material is not dripping liquid when you begin to clean your display.

 We recommend wiping horizontally or vertically across your screen with the microfiber.
-You could use circular motions as well, but this could leave buffer marks if you begin to scrub too vigorously.
+You could also use circular motions, but this could leave buffer marks if you begin to scrub too vigorously.
 Patience is the name of the game in screen cleaning, so don’t be afraid to take your time, and make sure not to press on your display too hard.

 4. Dry your computer screen